JeffPyeBrook/wordpress-memcached-support/README.md

-# Memcached Support for WordPress #
+# MemcacheD Is Your Friend - Memcached Support for WordPress #
 ==============================